Non-existence of exceptional collections on twisted flags and categorical representability via noncommutative motives: Categorical representability in dimension zero and rational points

 \section{Categorical representability in dimension zero and rational points}

-Propositions 5.1, 5.3, 5.4 and Theorems 5.6 and 5.7 are closely related to the existence of $k$-rational points of the considered varieties.
-Below we prove that a finite product of Brauer--Severi varieties is categorical representable in dimension zero if and only if it is $k$-rational if and only if it admits a $k$-rational point.
-For details and further results in this direction see \cite{BB} and \cite{AB}.
-Recall the definition of categorical representability from \cite{AB1}. \begin{defi} \textnormal{A $k$-linear triangulated category $T$ is \emph{representable in dimension $m$} if it admits a semiorthogonal decomposition $T=\langle \mathcal{A}_1,...,\mathcal{A}_r\rangle$ and for each $i=1,...,r$ there exists a smooth projective connected variety $Y_i$ with $\mathrm{dim}(Y_i)\leq m$, such that $\mathcal{A}_i$ is equivalent to an admissible subcategory of $D^b(Y_i)$.} \end{defi} We will use the following notation:
+Propositions 5.1, 5.3, 5.4 and Theorems 5.6 and 5.7 are closely related to the existence of $k$-rational points on the considered varieties.
+For details and further results in this direction see \cite{AB1S}, \cite{ABS}, \cite{BBS} and \cite{MBTS}.
+Recall the definition of categorical representability from \cite{AB1S}. \begin{defi} \textnormal{A $k$-linear triangulated category $T$ is \emph{representable in dimension $m$} if it admits a semiorthogonal decomposition $T=\langle \mathcal{A}_1,...,\mathcal{A}_r\rangle$ and for each $i=1,...,r$ there exists a smooth projective connected variety $Y_i$ with $\mathrm{dim}(Y_i)\leq m$, such that $\mathcal{A}_i$ is equivalent to an admissible subcategory of $D^b(Y_i)$.} \end{defi}